 Adult Social Care will look into concerns about abuse, neglect and self neglect if:

-So safeguarding is for people who, because of issues such as dementia, learning disability, physical disability, mental ill-health or substance abuse, have care and support needs that may make them more vulnerable to abuse or neglect.
+People who have difficulties such as dementia, learning disability, physical disability, frailty, mental ill-health or substance abuse might have care and support needs that may make them more vulnerable to abuse or neglect.

-All Adult Safeguarding practice is governed by the Care Act 2014 and the Care and Support Statutory Guidance.
-There is also further guidance issued by the Association of Directors of Adult Social Services (ADASS) called the London Multi Agency Adult Safeguarding Policy and Procedures (see below).
+All adult safeguarding support is governed by the Care Act 2014 and the Care and Support Statutory Guidance.
+There is also further guidance issued by the Association of Directors of Adult Social Services (ADASS) called the London Multi Agency Adult Safeguarding Policy and Procedures.